 Erik Levy.
-Mr. Levy is a Senior Principal at CPPIB.
-Mr. Levy joined CPPIB in 2005 as a founding member of the Principal Investing group and has either led or been involved with several investments including KCI, IMS Health, Skype and Suddenlink.
-Prior to joining CPPIB, Mr. Levy was a management consultant with Bain & Company in Toronto and Paris.
+Mr. Levy is a Senior Principal at CPPIB, a global investment management firm based in Toronto.
+Mr. Levy is a founding member of CPPIB's Direct Private Equity Group where he oversees the Technology, Media and Healthcare investing.
+Mr. Levy is currently a Director of Informatica and Acelity.
+He was previously a Director of Skype Communications (2009-2011).
+Erik serves on CPPIB's Investment Partnerships Investment Committee, is a Director of the Canadian Venture Capital Association and he has been a mentor for Futurpreneur Canada.
+Prior to joining CPPIB, Mr. Levy worked at Bain & Company and Mercer.
 Mr. Levy holds a Master of Business Administration degree from the Rotman School of Management at the University of Toronto and a Bachelor of Science degree in Actuarial Mathematics from Concordia University.
-Mr. Levy is currently a Director of KCI, also serving on its